-Note: Offerors should not submit their standard terms and conditions as exceptions to the University's General Terms and Conditions.
+Note: Offerors shall not submit their standard terms and conditions as exceptions to the University's General Terms and Conditions as the basis of an alternate proposal.
 Each exception to the University's General Terms and Conditions should be individually addressed.